arturox2500/PujaHoy-WebApp/README.md

 ![NewYourAuctions](imagenes/NewYourAuctions.jpeg)

 ### Edit Profile
-Users can access this page to update their personal details such as their display name, description, profile picture, and other relevant information.
+Users can access this page to update their personal details such as their description/Bio, profile picture, and other relevant information.
 It is an extension to the regular Account Details Page
 ![NewEditProfile](imagenes/NewEditProfile.jpeg)

 ### New Auction Page